|Best for oral hygiene||Greenies Natural Dental Dog Treats||Check Price||

 Developed by dog training professionals, these tasty, no-mess, and nutritious treats were made specifically to be used during doggy training.
 Blue-9

 Each piece is smaller than the size of a quarter, making it easy to hold in your hand while you practice that new trick, and also appropriate for dogs of all sizes.
-Made with high-quality ingredients sourced all over the world (including coconut oil, chicken liver, and tapioca starch), these are wholesome treats that will complement your pet’s daily meals.
+Made with high-quality ingredients sourced all over the world (including coconut oil, chicken liver, and tapioca starch), these are wholesome treats that will compliment your pet’s daily meals.
 And get this: the line won the “best training dog treats of 2020” by Pet Business!

 Dog supplies don’t have to break the bank

-Want to reward your pet with a nice, economically-sound treat?
+Want to reward your pet with a nice, economically sound treat?
 There are plenty of options for you.
 While some treats include almost too-fancy ingredients like salmon that will have you splurging, others are very reasonable.
 That said, you should always look at the ingredients and sourcing information to make sure everything is safe for your furry friend to eat.

 Many products come out to be approximately 10 to 15 dollars per pound.
 The highly recommended one below rings in at less than 12 dollars per pound.